 Example: Ransomware is trying to encrypt a file system.
 If standard Windows tools are used to start the encryption, anti-virus won't stop it because it's not malware per se.
 It's a Windows process doing its job.
 However, EDR would stop it because the process that kicks off the encryption isn't started by Windows security policy or other standard deployment methods.
 Endpoint detection and response works by observing endpoint and system events and recording the data in a focal database to facilitate examination, location, detailing, and alerting occurrences.

 What if I don’t have an SFU managed device?

 SFU faculty and staff without managed devices are encouraged to opt-in to being managed, which allows for continual software updates and enhanced security via the Endpoint Detection and Response (EDR).
 This provides greater cyber security measures for SFU IT systems.
 Contact your local IT support to opt-in to having your device managed.
 The IT Service Desk can be contacted at email@example.com for general assistance.

 For unmanaged devices, IT Services has secured some licenses for Trend Micro Apex One, an enterprise class endpoint security software.
 It is available to faculty and staff through March 7, 2023.

-If you would like more information on EDR please contact IT Services at email@example.com or by calling 778-782-8888.
+If you would like more information on EDR please contact IT Services at email@example.com.

-Questions or issues?
+Managed Devices Questions or Issues?